navidRoohi/Mr.Potato/README.md

 # Mr.Potato
 Android -
-This is very simple project which I have done during course in standford : http://web.stanford.edu/class/cs193a/lectures.shtml
+This is a very simple project which I have done during a Standford online Android course : http://web.stanford.edu/class/cs193a/lectures.shtml